PGA Tour (video game series): Tiger Woods

+Rory Mcllroy

-According to Kotaku sources, Electronic Arts reportedly planned to outsource Tiger Woods PGA Tour 15 and give the in-house team at EA Tiburon two years to make Tiger Woods PGA Tour 16 for the PlayStation 4 and Xbox One.
+According to Kotaku, Electronic Arts reportedly planned to outsource Tiger Woods PGA Tour 15 and give the in-house team at EA Tiburon two years to make Tiger Woods PGA Tour 16 for the PlayStation 4 and Xbox One (the title would see release as Rory McIlroy PGA Tour).
 However, when CEO John Riccitiello resigned March 2013, this plan was dropped to save costs.

 In October 2013, EA's partnership with Woods and a licensing agreement with Augusta National Golf Club reached an end.
 According to EA, the split is a mutual decision.

 The agreement with HB Studios comes after a similar long-term licensing agreement between the PGA Tour and Electronic Arts came to an end.
 EA had dominated electronic golf games thanks to a partnership with 15-time major tournament winner Tiger Woods.
 From 1999 to 2013 Tiger Woods PGA Tour was the top video golf game on the market.
 After EA and Woods ended their agreement in 2013, EA developed a similar game in 2015 in a partnership with Rory McIlroy.
-Rory McIlroy PGA Tour did not fare nearly as well as the previous EA versions featuring Woods.
+Rory McIlroy PGA Tour, running on the Frostbite engine, did not fare nearly as well as the previous EA versions featuring Woods.
 The game was pulled from all digital storefronts in May 2018.

 In September 2018, EA relinquished its agreement with the PGA Tour in what appears to be a move away from golf games.

 In August 2018, PGA Tour licensing director Matt Iofredo said the new partnership with HB Studios is part of the sport's on-going efforts to introduce golf to a wider audience.